rhshah/PIe/docs/_cwl/02-Introduction-to-cwltool.md

   - /theme-setup/
 toc: true
 ---

-## Steps for installing cwltool and using it

 ### 1. Create a new virtual environment

 - This can be done using `conda` or `virtualenv`